-Our paid services revenues generated from China Mobile, a related party, accounted for 31.8%, 29.7% and 26.2% of our paid services revenues in 2020, 2021 and 2022, respectively.
-We generated paid services revenues of RMB30.5 million, RMB29.8 million and RMB23.3 million (US\$3.4 million) from providing services to customers of China Mobile and collecting fees through arrangements with China Mobile in 2020, 2021 and 2022, respectively.
+Our paid services revenues generated from China Mobile, a related party, accounted for 29.7%, 26.2% and 24.6% of our paid services revenues in 2021, 2022 and 2023, respectively.
+We generated paid services revenues of RMB29.8 million, RMB23.3 million and RMB17.9 million (US\$2.5 million) from providing services to customers of China Mobile and collecting fees through arrangements with China Mobile in 2021, 2022 and 2023, respectively.
 The decrease in paid services revenues with China Mobile was primarily due to a decrease in the MVAS revenues mainly resulting from the decline in users' demand for services provided through telecom operators in China.

 VAT and Related Surcharges.
 We are subject to VAT and related surcharges on the revenues earned for services provided in the PRC.
-The primary applicable rate of VAT is 6.0% for the years ended December 31, 2020, 2021 and 2022.
+The primary applicable rate of VAT is 6.0% for the years ended December 31, 2021, 2022 and 2023.
 Related surcharges mainly comprised of urban maintenance and construction tax and education surcharges.
-The urban maintenance and construction tax are charged at 7%, 5% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
+The urban maintenance and construction tax are charged at 7% or 5% of the amount of VAT actually paid depending on where the taxpayer is located.
 Education surcharges are charged at 3% of the amount of VAT actually paid and local education surcharges are charged at 2% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
 We are also subject to a cultural development fee on the provision of advertising services in the PRC and the applicable tax rate is 1.5% of the net advertising revenues, valid until December 31, 2024.
 The VAT and the cultural development fee are recorded as a reduction item of revenues in the consolidated statements of comprehensive income/(loss).
-The urban maintenance and construction tax, education surcharges and local education surcharges are recorded in the cost of revenues in the consolidated statements of comprehensive income/(loss).
+The urban maintenance and construction surcharges are recorded in the cost of revenues in the consolidated statements of comprehensive income/(loss).